oils-for-unix/oils/doc/simple-word-eval.md

 You can opt into those behaviors with explicit expressions like `@[split(mystr)]`, which evaluates to an array.

-Oil also supports shell features that evaluate to **0 to N arguments**: splicing, globbing, and brace expansion.
+YSH also supports shell features that evaluate to **0 to N arguments**: splicing, globbing, and brace expansion.

 There are other options that "clean up" word evaluation.
 All options are